 Yup.
 It’s exercise…that sure doesn’t feel like it.
 It gets your heart pumping, clears your mind, and is great for stress.
 If you have a special someone, make sure you’re taking advantage of this fun way to get some exercise.

-Ack!
-One of my favourite things to do.
+One of my favorite things to do.
 I can be in the middle of a HIIT (High-intensity interval training) workout and just stop what I’m supposed to be doing to bust my moves.
-I’m moving my body to my favourite dance playlist, so it’s not surprising.
+I’m moving my body to my favorite dance playlist, so it’s not surprising.

 Oooh, that was a whole offshoot to dancing.
 Okay, let’s get back to it.